Ensure that international trade of polar bears is carried out according to conservation principles

 1. International trade will (continue to) be carried out in compliance with CITES.

-4. Increase in the proportion of recommendations from the Trade Working Group that have been implemented by all Range States.
+4. Review of the proportion of Trade Working Group reccomendations that have been implemented by all Range States.

 Performance Metrics: